VisionEval/OSwhitepaper/VEwhitepaper.md

 Open source software projects are developed by Internet-based communities of software developers, who voluntarily collaborate their code to build a software tool for the public benefit [@VonKrogh2003].
 Open source projects attract a user and development community which can spur innovation and novel applications beyond what the original developers may have envisioned [@Bettenburg2015], and so have become core parts of numerous commercial and non-commercial software projects.
 In the public sector, open source approaches have become the common in agencies as diverse as the [Department of Defense](http://dodcio.defense.gov/Open-Source-Software-FAQ/), [NASA](https://github.com/nasa/open-source-catalog), and the [Consumer Financial Protection Bureau](http://cfpb.github.io/source-code-policy/).

 Governmental users and organizations on open source collaboration platforms have been growing [exponentially](https://github.com/blog/1874-government-opens-up-10k-active-government-users-on-github), and the platform GitHub has established a site to facilitate the incorporation of open source principles to governmental software development [(government.github.com)](https://government.github.com/).
-For governmental organizations, major benefits of adopting these approaches to software development include the transparency, cost-effectiveness, and longevity of open source tools.
+For public agencies, major benefits of adopting these approaches to software development include the transparency, cost-effectiveness, and longevity of open source tools.

 Transparency in open source development is achieved because code is readily available to the community of users.
 This promotes accountability and reproducibility of research projects, beyond what can be achieved even by peer-review of a journal article.
 Some researchers argue that the element of transparency also promotes innovation, as modules of code can be reviewed and built on, spurring rapid development of tools in as areas such as information systems [@von2007open] and weather station monitoring [@Heistermann2015].